Mapzone/mapzone-plugins/README.md

 A user can **terminate** using a plugin at any time.
 The plugin is available until the end of the billing period (month).
 If a user needs the functions for just one month, then he/she can select and activate the plugin and deactivate right afterwards.
 The plugin is then billed for just one month.
 The plugin can be re-activated at any time.

-mapzone.io charges a transaction fee of 15% of the plugin fee.
+mapzone.io charges a **transaction fee of 15%** of the plugin fee.

 ### Example plugin fees

 In the follwoing **examples** the basic plugin fee is: **15€**

-A user with just personal projects:
+One user with just personal projects:
 ```
   + mapzone.io: 9.00€ (1 x 9€ per user)
   + plugin:    15.00€ (1 x 15€ per user)